 Intercultural relations and art

-FORMATS and Call For Submission InSEA invites members to submit proposals for presentations; video posters; discussion panels; performances and workshops during the conference.
+FORMATS and Call For Submission ( Closed) InSEA invites members to submit proposals for presentations; video posters; discussion panels; performances and workshops during the conference.
 Submissions must be about the topic and sub-topics of the seminar.
-Proposals must be sent until 30 march 2019.
+Proposals must be sent until 25 April 2019.
 The proposals will be peer-reviewed by members of the scientific committee during April 2019.
 Decisions will be communicated to the authors during May 2019.
 Authors who wish their paper to be included in the E-proceedings, must provide a text by 30 July 2019.
 E-proceedings will be published by InSEA.

 - Presentations will have 10mn time slot and will be grouped in round tables to allow critical discussion between presenters and participants